d-velop/dvelop-sdk-go/CONTRIBUTING.md

 provide [functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis)
 to change these defaults.

+## External packages
+Don't add dependencies to packages outside the [go standard library](https://golang.org/pkg/#stdlib) unless they
+- add significant value **and**
+- are stable and well maintained **and**
+- have a compatible license
+You have to consider, that you force every consumer of the SDK to include this dependency.
+So fewer dependencies are better.

 ## Commit message

 Please use the following template for commit messages which is derived from